plesk/docker-fs/README.md

 - Currently docker-fs supports only READ operations over mounted FS.
 But docker API allows modification on files so possibly it will be made in future.

-- Directories and regular files are well supported.
-Other types (i.e. symlinks) support is in progress.
+- Directories, regular files and symlinks are well supported.
+Other types support is in progress.

 - Empty directories are not shown due to current implementation.